hvac-io/hvac-io.github.io/_posts/2014-12-08-first-look-at-haystack.md

 wisdom, people might try to avoid it completely because of its bureaucracy.

-Besides all this, chances (and experience) might be on their side and they *might* achieve both of these goals at the same time.
+Nevertheless, chance (and experience) could be on their side and they *might* achieve both of these goals at the same time.

 And yet, I must say I was not impressed by what I saw. if haystack was